webplatform/docs/css/functions/translate3d/index.md

 ==Parameters==
 '''translation-value-x, translation-value-y, translation-value-z'''

-''translation-value-x and translation-value-y represent vector values x and y and can be a [[css/data_types/length|length]] or a [[css/data_types/percentage|percentage]] value. translation-value-z is the third vector value and defines the translation in the direction of the z-axis (3rd dimension).'' '''Attention:''' ''It can only be a [[css/data_types/length|length]] value, percentage is not supported.''
+''translation-value-x and translation-value-y represent vector values x and y and can be a [[css/data_types/length|length]] or a [[css/data_types/percentage|percentage]] value.''

+''translation-value-z is the third vector value and defines the translation in the direction of the z-axis (3rd dimension).''
+'''Attention:''' ''It can only be a [[css/data_types/length|length]] value, percentage is not supported.''
 }}
 {{Examples_Section
 |Not_required=No